teundeclercq/BackendPortfolio/README.md

 All the information i mostly found on DigitalOcean.
 They have wonderful tutorials for explaining what everything does when you enter commands.
 The server I was working on was linux based.
 I had some experience working with linux but not a lot at this moment, so I learned a lot of new commands from doing these tutorials.

-//Todo tell something about why it doesn't work at the moment.

 ### 🐋 Dockerfile & configuration

-//Link to the dockerfile.
-// Tell something about what people need to do to get it working on their machine.
+The code doesn't work at the moment because the codebase is connected to a database that doesn't exist anymore.
+That is why I created a dockerfile for a database.
+You can use this file and spin up a mysql server to connect to.
+The only thing you need to edit is the following properties inside application.properties:

+* spring.datasource.url
+* spring.datasource.username
+* spring.datasource.password

 ## 🚧 The project 🚧

 The project structure is a simple MVC (model, view, controller) setup.
-Although the view isn't here because I build a separate front-end for this with [Angular 8](http://www.projectlink.nl).
+Although the view isn't here because I build a separate front-end for this with [Angular 8](https://github.com/teundeclercq/PortfolioFrontend).
 The front-end was the most focus of this semester.
 We chose Angular because at first glance this was what most big companies used and because it had a lot of good documentation.
 Also, angular forced you to use a specific structure when creating components, and I liked this kind of strict force, because then you're coding wouldn't get messy.
 This was my thought process at the time.

-### ⚙ API configuration
-//todo tell something about the API configuration.

-### 🧷 CorsFilter
-//todo tell something about the CorsFilter

 ### 🍃 Spring boot

-//todo tell something about Spring Boot and why we used it.
+For this project I used the framework spring boot.
+The reason I chose for spring boot because it was easy to configure and not that hard to understand.

-## 🧪 Tests
+### 🧪 Tests

-//todo tell something about tests.
+For tests, I did Integration tests and Unit tests.
+The integration tests can be found in the [repository section](src/test/java/nl/teundeclercq/portofolio/repository).
+The rest of the tests are Unit tests.